-- 1.1 The Serious Violence Duty (the Duty) is a key part of the Government's programme of work to collaborate and plan to prevent and reduce serious violence: taking a multi-agency approach to understand the causes and consequences of serious violence, focusing on prevention and early intervention, and informed by evidence. - 1.2 Norfolk County Council's Targeted Youth Support Service were grant funded Serious Violence Duty funding to deliver Targeted Youth Outreach Projects (decision notice 43 relates 20203/24). - 1.3 The Targeted Youth Support Service have identified a need to deliver Street First Aid sessions in the locations they are currently operating through their Targeted Youth Outreach Projects to the children and young people they are supporting.
-These sessions will contribute to achieving their overall objectives in these areas. - 1.4 The street first aid sessions will form part of the TYSS team's delivery supporting young people to take ownership of situations, so they feel more confident to take care of themselves and their peers, better understand the impact and risk of weapon carrying and make more informed choices about their safety in the community.
+- 1.1 The Serious Violence Duty (the Duty) is a key part of the Government's programme of work to collaborate and plan to prevent and reduce serious violence: taking a multi-agency approach to understand the causes and consequences of serious violence, focusing on prevention and early intervention, and informed by evidence. - 1.2 Norfolk County Council's Targeted Youth Support Service were grant funded Serious Violence Duty funding to deliver Targeted Youth Outreach Projects (decision notice 43 relates 20203/24). - 1.3 This grant variation will fund resources to support the delivery of these projects.